Bernedoodle puppies litter

 Hypoadrenocorticism

 It is another disease that is related to hormones.
-In this disease, the adrenal glands cannot produce a sufficient amount of hormones which results in a dis-balance of salt, water, and potassium in the dog’s body.
+In this disease, the adrenal glands cannot produce a sufficient amount of hormones which results in an imbalance of salt, water, and potassium in the dog’s body.
 Also known as Addison’s disease, the common symptoms of this disease are dehydration, weakness, weight loss, shivering, and vomiting.
-Although, it is uncommon in Bernedoodles, if found, you must see your vet immediately.
+Although it is uncommon in Bernedoodles, if found, you must see your vet immediately.

 Cataract